-Begin in agreement, for example: The rich don’t pay their fair share in taxes.
+Begin in agreement, for example: Not everyone pays their fair share in taxes, especially the rich.

 Our values: Fairness, fair share, justice, equal opportunity, level playing field